davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

 - Download all the starter files above.

     - The file `dictionary.txt` contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
 This word list has over 120,000 words, which should be more than enough for our purposes.
+    - The file `short.txt` which contains just the few words that appeared in our examples above.
+For easier testing.
     - The file `HangmanInterface.java` is just a Java interface I created that you need to implement.
 This contract makes grading easier on me, and it gives you some scaffolding for how to piece out the methods.
     - The file `EvilHangmanDriver.java` contains the main method.
 You shouldn't need to make changes to this file.
     - The file `EvilHangman.java` is where all of your logic should go.
 To save you time (and because it's not really the purpose of this assignment), I have given you the `initDictionary(file)` method that scans all the words from the dictionary file.